 Just on the back of the cathedral is the Museo de Malaga (btw all museums I went to didn’t charge an entrance fee if you were an EU citizen) housing both a fine art and an impressive antiquities collection spanning 4 millenia of settlements in the region.
 Originally built as a customs station it later became a tobacco factory before the National Police used it as a jail and storage facility.
 There’s an apocryphal story about Frank Sinatra.
 During the shoot of the movie Von Ryan’s Express Sinatra allegedly picked a fight in the hotel bar he was staying that landed him in prison for a while and a life-time banishment from Franco-ruled Spain.
 It might not be true, after all, if Sinatra would’ve done only half the crazy shit people attribute to him, he never would have made any movies or records.

 The last stage of our bike tour then took us along the city beach Playa La Malaqueta the bullfight arena/corrida, past the Centre Pompidou Malaga with its colourful installation on the roof and along the harbour.
 For a city that gained its position as one of the most important ports in the Western Mediterrenean it is surprisingly small and not that busy.
 These days Malaga’s port doesn’t even make the top 10 port-cities in Spain.
 They’re not even number one in the region with Algeciras just down the coast and the Spanish exclave Melilla just across the sea on the Morrocan coast.
-The dwindling importance of the port and the death of the small independent fishing industry led to a majour decline for Malaga’s economy in the 2nd half of the 20th century.
+The dwindling importance of the port and the death of the small independent fishing industry led to a major decline for Malaga’s economy in the 2nd half of the 20th century.
 And even when tourism started to pick up from the 60s on, that didn’t really help.
 Most guests would just use the city as their point of entry and then proceed to their tourism beaches along the coast right away without spending a dime.
 Over the last 20 years Malaga has been on the rise again.
 A lot of investment in culture and infrastructure are as responsible for that as changed travel habits.
-These days no one wants to be a tourist, we all want to be travellers that dive into a places vibes and for a lot people just sitting at the beach for two weeks would be just a bit boring.
+These days no one wants to be a tourist, we all want to be travellers that dive into a place’s vibes and for a lot of people just sitting at the beach for two weeks would be just a bit boring.
 And considering that Malaga is a perfect city.
-You got the sea and the beach in front of you, mountains climbing up to 1500m almost right behind the city and a lot great experiences in between, including some of the best and most affordable sea food I ever had.
+You got the sea and the beach in front of you, mountains climbing up to 1500m almost right behind the city and a lot great of experiences in between, including some of the best and most affordable sea food I ever had.
 Temperatures rarely go above 30/32 °, there’s a bit of wind coming in from the sea almost constantly and even in winter it never get’s colder than 15°.
-With appr.
-325 days of sunshine, good weather is almost a guaranty and live in general seems a bit more laid-back than in our busy-busy northern cities.
+With around 325 days of sunshine, good weather is almost a guarantee and live in general seems a bit more laid-back than in our busy-busy northern cities.

-Thank You so much again, Kay, for hooking me up with a bike to explore your brillant hometown.
+Thank you so much again, Kay, for hooking me up with a bike to explore your brillant hometown.
 We’re pretty sure we will be back to explore some more – and then we need someone to show us the best trails.

 Basic Info Malaga Bike Tours.